perlitz/perlitz.github.io/_posts/2019-15-12-maximum-liklihood-estimation-as-minimizing-KL-div.markdown

 star: false
 category: blog
 author: yotam
-description: Maximum Likelihood Estimation as Minimizing $D_{KL}$ in Machine learning
+description: Maximum Likelihood Estimation as Minimizing KL-div in Machine learning
 ---

 Common supervised machine learning algorithms are usually utilized in order to fulfill some well defined task, usually, given some assumed probability distribution $p_{model}(x;\theta)$ the algorithm learns the model's parameters $\theta$ such that $p_{model} (x;\theta)$ is closest to the *real* probability distribution $p_{data}(x)$.